Skip to main content

 Having an efficient heating system can offer great appeal to homeowners interested in having the most recent technology available, while potentially reducing energy costs and environmental impact.
 Because these models do such a great job at converting fuel into heat, less heating fuel is needed for comfort, resulting in less emissions.
 Additionally, in many cases our Carrier high efficiency furnaces also include technology that can produce enhanced comfort benefits and quieter operation.

-Regardless of which benefit appeals to you the most, we’ve come a long way from the days of 56 – 70% AFUE efficiency, furnaces that wouldn’t even meet the Department of Energy’s current minimum requirement.
+Regardless of which benefit appeals to you the most, we’ve come a long way from the days of 56 – 70% AFUE efficiency, older furnaces that wouldn’t even meet the Department of Energy’s current minimum requirement.
 As you consider your options, keep in mind that generally, furnaces that deliver higher efficiency heating often come with higher price tags as well.
 That initial price difference should be at least partially offset by reduced heating bills over the life of your new heating equipment.
 Also, keep in mind that this article discusses and compares select fuel sources.
 Other heating systems, such as air-source heat pumps and geothermal systems, operate on different principles and therefore aren’t covered in this article.

 Energy Efficient Heating Types